py5coding/py5book/tutorials/misc_jupyter_notebooks.md

     py5.rect(py5.random(py5.width), py5.random(py5.height), 10, 10)
 ```

-Now there's an image on my computer located at `images/jupyter_notebooks/simple_example.png`.
-I can embed that in this notebook using markdown.
+Now there's an image located at `images/jupyter_notebooks/simple_example.png`.
+You can embed that in this notebook using markdown.

 ![asdf](images/jupyter_notebooks/simple_example.png)